Vinark117/old-docs.vinark.dev/better-rule-tiles/youtube-tutorials.md

 ## Chapter 04: "Creating the asset"

 To open the editor you first have to create a **"Better rule tile container"** asset.
-You can find this in the create asset menu at **"Create/2D/Tiles/"**.
-This asset is the heart of the editor, this stores all the data of to the editor, and after you're done and generated the tiles, they'll also be stored in this asset.
+You can find this in the create asset menu by navigating to **"Create/2D/Tiles/"**.
+This asset is the heart of the editor, this stores all the data of the editor, and after you're done and generated the tiles, they'll also be stored in this asset.
 You can open the editor by double clicking on this asset, or by clicking the open button in the editor.
 You can create as many containers as you want and they'll each have their own editor, so you can edit multiple tilemaps simultaniously.

 ## Chapter 05: "Adding the sprites"